megawombat7/Ryan_North_Research/_pages/about.md

 </p>

 <p>
-Soon, I’ll be heading to Idaho to begin medical school — excited to carry forward both the scientific side of my life and the human one.
+Soon, I’ll be heading to Idaho to begin medical school-  excited to carry forward both the scientific side of my life and the human one.
 </p>

   <div class="about-grid">